galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 {% icon congratulations %}Well done!
 I strongly suggest have a play with the **Inspect AnnData** {% icon tool %} on your final `Pre-processed object` to see the wealth of information that has been added.
 You are now ready to move along to further filtering!
 There is a cheat that may save you time in the future though...

-# 7: Pulling single cell data from public resources
+# Pulling single cell data from public resources

-If you happen to be interested in analysing publicly available data, particularly from the [Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/home), you may be interested in the following tool which rather skips forward all these steps in one!
+If you happen to be interested in analysing publicly available data, particularly from the [Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/home), you may be interested in the following tool {% cite Moreno2020.04.08.032698 %} which rather skips forward all these steps in one!
 For this tutorial, the dataset can be seen [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/downloads) with experiment id of `E-MTAB-6945`.

 > ### {% icon hands_on %} Hands-on: Retrieving data from Single Cell Expression Atlas
 >